KaylenaMann/Final_Project/README.md

 - Ridge logistic regression best performed on unseen data, most likely due to multicollinearity in some poverty predictors.
 - Tested multiple interactions and polynomial terms, and they all resulted in worse fit, indicating a simple model is best.

-Features include enrollment, charter status, school level (elementary, middle, high), school type (regular, specialized), Title I status, percent of poverty, and direct certification.
+The final model includes the following features:

+- Enrollment (0–4,360)
+- Charter status (Yes / No)
+- School level (Elementary, Middle, High, Other)
+- School type (Regular vs. Specialized)
+- Title I status (Eligible / Not eligible)
+- Percent poverty (0–40%)
+- Percent moderate poverty (0–40%)
+- Direct certification count (0–2,036)

-Key features of the modeling approach:
+Key components of the modeling approach:
 - Cross-validation for hyperparameter selection
 - Class imbalance handled via class weighting
 - Standardization of continuous predictors